usdot-jpo-ode/jpo-asn-pojos/README.md

 generated from SAE and IEEE standards to facilitate the handling of ASN.1 data structures in Java applications.

-The J2735/2024 specification is copyright by SAE so can't be reproduced here, but it is available as a free download from: https://www.sae.org/standards/content/j2735_202409/
+The SAE J2735/2024 specification is available as a free download from: https://www.sae.org/standards/content/j2735_202409/

 The J2735 specification uses a subset of ASN.1 which is documented in the following ITU